angarsky/diveintopython/learn/modules/popular_modules/random.md

 # "paper" (this option will be different each time the code is run)
 ```

 In this example, the `random.choice(seq)` function is used to generate a random choice from a list of options.
-In this case, the random choice generated will be one of the three options in the `options` list - `rock`, `paper`, or `scissors".
+In this case, the random choice generated will be one of the three options in the `options` list - `rock`, `paper`, or `scissors`.

  ## Random Seed